-4.8.4 Shoreline Areas
+5.9.4 Shoreline Areas

-In the review of development applications, the Township will consider the acquisition of shoreline areas for active or passive recreational purposes.
-Whenever possible, the Township will seek the cooperation of other public and private bodies in such matters.

-Council will consider the feasibility of establishing a waterfront acquisition program in cooperation with other public agencies.
-Such program may consider alternative ways to protect open space, such as, entering into easement agreements with consenting landowners or by encouraging land purchases by non-profit organizations.
+- 5.9.4.1 In the review of development applications, the Township will consider the acquisition of shoreline areas for active or passive recreational purposes.
+Whenever possible, the Township will seek the cooperation of other public and private bodies in such matters, including any development a shoreline area that is in proximity to Loyalist Parkway (Highway 33) which is subject to Ministry of Transportation review, approval, and permits. - 5.9.4.2 Council will consider the feasibility of establishing a waterfront acquisition program in cooperation with other public agencies.
+Such program may consider alternative ways to protect open space, such as, entering into easement agreements with consenting landowners or by encouraging land purchases by non-profit organizations. - 5.9.4.3 In support of a connected and publicly accessible waterfront and the development of an off-road Waterfront Trail, the Township will consider on a case by case basis and act on all reasonable opportunities to acquire additional waterfront open space using available means such as allowable land dedications under the Planning Act; easements or agreements with private landowners; partnerships; or outright purchase. - 5.9.4.4 The Township may consider the development of a Waterfront Strategy to address the current use of, and improvements to, existing waterfront parks and the identification of opportunities for open space and public access to the waterfront.

-4.8.5 Trail Systems
+5.9.5 Trail Systems

-The Loyalist Township encourages the establishment and use of trails, recognizing their value for recreation, tourism, fitness and alternative commuting.

-The Waterfront Trail is a significant trail system intended to stretch along much of the waterfront areas of Southern Ontario.
+- 5.9.5.1 The Loyalist Township encourages the establishment and use of trails, recognizing their value for recreation, tourism, fitness active transportation and alternative commuting. - 5.9.5.2 The Waterfront Trail is a significant trail system intended to stretch along much of the waterfront areas of Southern Ontario.
 The Millhaven Creek Trail is intended to link Mud Lake and Odessa with the Waterfront Trail.
 The Amherst Island Trail is a hiking and cycling trail along the shoreline of the Island intended to provide public access to significant environmental features along the waterfront.
 The proposed trails cross both private and public lands and allow the public to enjoy the scenic beauty of various parts of the Township.